What Evidence is Required to Prove Intent to Distribute Drugs?

 Large amounts of cash, particularly in small denominations, can potentially be argued to suggest a defendant’s involvement in drug distribution.
 Drug dealers often deal in cash to avoid leaving a paper trail.

-Seek Top-Notch Representation From Russo, Pelletier & Sullivan Today
+Seek Top-Notch Representation From The Law Offices of Marc N. Pelletier Today

 Proving intent to distribute drugs requires a thorough examination of both direct and circumstantial evidence, and the prosecution must piece together various types of evidence to demonstrate the defendant’s intent beyond a reasonable doubt.

-At Russo, Pelletier, and Sullivan, our Clearwater drug crimes attorneys are dedicated to providing expert defense strategies to protect your rights and secure the best possible outcome in your case.
+At The Law Offices of Marc N. Pelletier, our Clearwater drug crimes attorneys are dedicated to providing expert defense strategies to protect your rights and secure the best possible outcome in your case.

 To request a complimentary case consultation with one of our drug crimes defense attorneys in Clearwater, give us a call today at (727) 493-9386.